clgtIO/autobundle/README.md

 - Tree-shake your dependency
 - Understand how large of your dependency
 - Minimal **node_modules**
-- You don't need to create new repository, new package, publish it, etc. Just for bundle job, it's easier with autobundle
+- You don't need to create new repository, new package, publish it, etc. Just for bundling job, it's easier with autobundle

 # How it works
 Same [bundlephobia.com](https://bundlephobia.com), **Autobundle** use technology like esbuild, webpack to bundling your dependency and automatic publish